 The Case for Short Term Major Medical Plans

-There is also a consensus by some that short-term major medical plans may be an alternative
+There is also a consensus by some that short-term major medical plans are an alternative

 way to go.
-Remember that on Jan 1, 2014, all major medical plans will be guarantee-issue with no waiting
+Remember that on Jan 1, 2014, all major medical plans were required to be guarantee-issue with no waiting

 period on pre-existing conditions.
-Short-term major medical plans will be a lot less expensive than the metal plans because
+Short-term major medical plans are a lot less expensive than the metal plans because they

 Health Insurance Company Taxes

-been cut down to 3:1.
-That means that older people’s rates could actually come down a bit, but younger, healthy
+HCR, that ratio was cut down to 3:1.
+That means that older people’s rates came down a bit, but younger, healthier

-people’s rates will skyrocket in order to make up the difference in ratio.
+people’s rates skyrocketed in order to make up the difference in ratio.
 As a result, many of these younger and healthier

-requirement mentioned in article two, the new community rating ratio system requirement, new taxes and the cost of doing business on the exchanges,
+requirement, the new community rating ratio system requirement, new taxes and the cost of doing business on the exchanges,

-it is easy to see why rates will be much higher than anyone could have ever predicted when HCR was originally
+it is easy to see why rates are much higher than anyone could have ever predicted when HCR was originally conceived.